xeraa/elastic-docker/README.md

 ## Rolling Upgrade

 Change into the *rolling_upgrade/* directory.
-This demos a rolling upgrade from 6.x to 7.x.
+This demo shows a rolling upgrade from 6.x to 7.x.
 See the details in the [readme](./rolling_upgrade/).

 * Start: `$ docker-compose up`
 * Remove: `$ docker-compose down -v`